kwagjj/mrmine-macro/versions/5.1/devlog.md

 ====
 ISSUES FOUND
   - the game doesn't produce any chests after approx. an hour after the last manual interactions with the game.
 I believe this cannot be solve by macros.
 I have to find out the boundary and definition of 'human's manual interaction' means to the game.
-Is it possible for me to duplicate such thing with JS?
+Is it possible for me to duplicate such a thing with JS?

+====
+*IMPROVEMENTS
+  - could introduce an 'option' window where the user can change the selling/looting interval period.
+  - looting: in the log, when opening it, it would be good if it showed how much chests have been looted in total of the existing log.